-By annual election, the department shall choose a Merit Committee (MC) of three tenured faculty members to provide advice, based on the Merit Criteria (Policy 12), to the Chair regarding individuals who are to be considered for merit salary increases.
+By annual election, the department shall choose a Merit Committee (MC), following the procedures described above (Article VII), to provide advice, based on the Merit Criteria (Policy 12), to the Chair regarding individuals who are to be considered for merit salary increases.
 The MC will provide this advice in the form of rankings which the Chair will use in determining the salary recommendations to be transmitted to the Dean.
 The election shall be conducted in March by the Department Chair.
-All tenured faculty budgeted within the department are eligible for election, but no one may serve more than once in three (3) years.
-The committee election procedure is as follows, (a) A ballot listing all eligible committee members is given to faculty.
-The Chair and Associate Chair are not eligible. (b) Faculty are given an opportunity to remove their names from consideration.. (c) The ballot asks faculty to identify their top three candidates. (d) The ballots are distributed using double envelope - secret ballot format. (e) Three members of the
+All tenured faculty and master and senior lecturers budgeted within the department are eligible for election, but no one may serve more than once in three (3) years.
+The committee election procedure is as follows: (a) A ballot listing all faculty eligible to serve as committee members is given to faculty [eligible faculty are master and senior lecturers salaried in the department, and TTF tenured and salaried in the department; the Chair and Associate Chair are not eligible]. (b) Eligible faculty are given an opportunity to remove their names from consideration for service on the committee. (c) The ballot asks faculty to identify their top three candidates. (d) The ballots are distributed to all faculty salaried in the Department, using double envelope, secret ballot format. (e) Three members of the Advisory Council open the ballots.
+The three individuals with the most votes will serve during the following academic year.